Morgan Chu: Legal career

 Following his law school graduation, Chu served as a law clerk for Hon.
 Charles M. Merrill, U.S. Court of Appeals for the Ninth Circuit (1976–1977).
 In 1977, Chu went to work as an associate at the Los Angeles law firm of Irell & Manella.
 Chu was elevated to partner in 1982, and became the firm's co-managing partner in 1997, serving two terms until 2003.

-Chu is known for his many high-profile trials involving technology including:
+Chu is known for his many high-profile trials involving technology.